francesctr4/Ymir-Engine/README.md

 - Three components available for the GameObjects: Transform, Mesh and Material.
 - Unity-like camera controls.
 - Editor Windows:
-  - Console: the window should LOG the geometry loading process from ASSIMP and the external libraries initialization process.
+  - Console: Show LOGs.
-○ Configuration:
+  - Configuration:
     - A graph for the frames per second.
-- Configuration for all variables on each module (renderer, window, input, textures).
+    - Configuration for variables on each module (renderer, window, input, textures).

-- Information output of memory consumption, hardware detection and software versions (SDL, OpenGL, DevIL).
+    - Information output of memory consumption and hardware detection.
+    - OpenGL configuration.
+    - ...and more!

-○ Hierarchy: you should display a list with all GameObjects in this window.
-The user should be able to select a GameObject through this window.
+  - Hierarchy: list with all GameObjects with tree structure.
+The user is able to select a GameObject through this window.
-- Inspector displays information about the components of the selected GameObject.
+  - Inspector: displays information about the components of the selected GameObject.

-○ There must be a general menu with an option to quit, visit the github page and get info about the engine (“About”).
-It should also be able to turn on/off editor windows.
+- About Modal Window to get info about the engine.
-○ There must be a menu to load your own basic shapes.
+- Menu to load basic shapes.

 ## Additional functionality (Cool features!!!)